+RECOMMENDATION/COMMITTEE DECIS ION

 Minute No: BFAC.248

-Moved: Blair Wilding Seconded: Sam Moss, Grass Valley
+Moved: Blair Wilding

+Seconded: Sam Moss, Grass Valley

-That the minutes of the Bush Fire Advisory meeting held on 10 March 2020 be confirmed as a true and correct record of that meeting.
+That the minutes of the Bush Fire Adviso be confirmed as a true and correct rec

+CARRIED 12/0

 5. RECEIVING OF PRESENTATIONS

 6. COMMITTEE REPORTS